noefp/easy_gdb/README.md

 #### Customize your site

 In the configuration file `egdb_files/egdb_conf/easyGDB_conf.php` together with other data files you can customize your site.
+One way to manage multiple sites is to create a copy of the `egdb_files` folder with its content and adding it to the path in the configuration file, writing the new name in the value of the `$egdb_files_folder` variable.
+It is a good practice to create always a copy of the `egdb_files` folder to keep always a reference of the example configuration.

 Below we will see how to customize each page of the genomic portal step by step.